carterlwilson/ironlogic-server/README.md

 ## Production Deployment

 For production deployment:
-1. Update the `MONGODB_URI` in your environment variables
+1. Update the `MONGO_URL` in your environment variables
 2. Set `NODE_ENV=production`
 3. Use `npm run build && npm start` to run the compiled version